-Every January I get my oven cleaned.
+Every January I get my oven cleaned by a professional.

 I talk a lot on this site about making life easier, and there’s nothing easy about cleaning the oven as far as I’m concerned, so I’m happy to treat myself after the madness of Christmas and delegate that job as quickly as possible (in fact, it’s been booked in for weeks already!).

 The way I see it is that Christmas will see a huge overuse of the oven – and so in January I can start afresh.

 (If you’re considering treating yourself as well, then DO IT because I swear to you, the first time they did it I honestly thought they’d gone out and bought a new oven – it was that clean! – no way could I have got that good a finish myself…)

 My point is – last year, when chatting to the oven cleaner, he told me something that fascinated me…

 His busiest time of year is right BEFORE Christmas….